What is the FileMaker 16 Card Window?

 Transform Current Record View Previous versions of FileMaker Pro Window Styles gave us the ability to display data, related or unrelated, in a new window (Document, Dialog, Floating), however the Card is different.
 Using the Card window has the feeling of unification, dependency and attachment.
 The Card creates a canvas for displaying alerts, pickers, call to action and for transforming the display of currently view records.

-Things to consider If you are anything like me, you will want to add the FileMaker 16 Card Window to all of your solutions.
+If you are anything like me, you will want to add the FileMaker 16 Card Window to all of your solutions.
 But before you do, consider the following:

 - For the best unification appearance, that is making the Card window appear it is part of the parent window, it looks best if the parent window is larger than the Card window that will open.
 A Card window can overlap the parent window.